Boone sues Watauga County over sales tax distribution

 According to the complaint, the Boone Town Council authorized the legal action per two written resolutions, adopted in closed sessions both on Sept.
 19, 2019, when Ashcraft was still on the council, and Feb.
 18, 2020, after Ashcraft’s term had expired.

-“We are still reviewing the lawsuit from the town and cannot comment further at this time," said Commissioners Chairman John Welch.
+“We are still reviewing the lawsuit from the town and cannot comment further at this time,” Commissioners Chairman John Welch said on Feb.

-Watauga County Manager Deron Geouque and the county's attorney Tony di Santi were not immediately available for comment on Feb.
 21.

+The Watauga County Commissioners held a special closed session meeting on Monday, Feb.
+24, to discuss the matter with its attorney Tony Di Santi.
+Watauga County Manager Deron Geouque confirmed on Feb.
+25 that no action was taken after the closed session and that the lawsuit will be discussed at future closed sessions.

+Commenting on the subject Feb.
+18 at a Boone Town Council meeting prior to the decision to file the lawsuit, Boone Town Manager John Ward said the lack of extra sales tax has lead to a lot of “unrealized opportunity” over the last several years.
+Ward added that if the sales tax funding was restored, the town would use the extra money to fund sustainability initiatives.

 Anna Oakes contributed reporting to this article.